HARP: Orchestrating Automated Parallel Training on Heterogeneous GPU Clusters: Background and Motivations

 \subsubsection{Limited Search Space Incurs Load Imbalance}

-Recent work~\cite{ zhang2024hap, um2024metis, yan2024hexiscale, li2025hetu, xu2024hethub} has begun to explore the search space along intra- and inter-operator(op) parallelism to achieve load balancing on a heterogeneous cluster.
-For instance, \emph{Metis} assigns different sizes of minibatches to GPUs with different compute capabilities in data parallelism, and distributes pipeline stages with different workloads across heterogeneous device groups in pipeline parallelism~\cite{um2024metis}.
-HexiScale extends this direction by enabling asymmetric sharding of tensor dimensions across mixed GPU types~\cite{yan2024hexiscale}.
+Recent work~\cite{zhang2024hap, um2024metis, yan2024hexiscale, li2025hetu, xu2024hethub} has begun to address load imbalance in heterogeneous clusters by introducing heterogeneity-aware parallelization strategies across both inter-op and intra-op parallelism.
+For instance, Poplar allocates different minibatch sizes to GPUs according to their compute capabilities and memory capacities to balance workloads in data parallelism~\cite{poplar}.
+Metis further extends heterogeneous-aware planning by exploring parallel strategy search across both inter-op and intra-op parallelism~\cite{um2024metis}.
+HexiScale advances this direction by enabling asymmetric tensor sharding across mixed GPU types, allowing different devices to process uneven tensor partitions~\cite{yan2024hexiscale}.
 However, intra-op parallelism requires collective communication across all participating devices~\cite{Megatron-lm-v1, GSPMD, li2025hetu}.
 In many real-world heterogeneous clusters, cross-cluster communication is limited to slow Ethernet or even WAN links.
 Such slow networks significantly slow down collective communication.
 As reported in the experiments of Yan et al.\cite{yan2024hexiscale}, when the inter-cluster bandwidth is limited to 5 Gbps, training LLaMA-2 70B with Metis and HexiScale achieves only 17.1\% and 27.2\% MFU, respectively.

 Another approach confines intra-op parallelism to homogeneous meshes and introduces heterogeneity only at the inter-op level~\cite{Swarm-pp, zhang2023pipepar}.
 This avoids cross-cluster collective communication over slow links, but restricts the search space of candidate meshes.
 At the same time, inter-op strategy planning is usually performed at a coarse layer granularity to avoid high profiling and searching overhead, which limits the search space of candidate stages~\cite{Alpa, um2024metis,yan2024hexiscale}.
 Together, these two restrictions yield a much smaller search space of candidate stage–mesh pairs, making it difficult to balance compute costs across stages.
 For example, under this restricted search space, experiments with \emph{PipePar} on ResNet-50 using a $(4\times2)$ heterogeneous GPU cluster showed that the best strategy left the longest stage with 1.5$\times$ the compute cost of the shortest~\cite{zhang2023pipepar}.
 While planning at finer layer granularity can make a more balanced parallel strategy, however, profiling scales as $\sim O(L^2)$ and search as $\sim O(L^5)$.
 According to Alpa’s experiments~\cite{Alpa}, even on homogeneous clusters, generating a parallel strategy with \#$L=8$ layers for GPT-39B already takes about an hour~\cite{Alpa}.
 We evaluate planning overhead at finer granularity(e.g., \#$L=146$), and it increases dramatically, which can take more than 5 days, even erasing the training-time saved by a more balanced parallel strategy.